iamdtang/skaterdav85.github.io/_posts/2018-04-06-extracting-metadata-from-a-custom-api-with-ember-data.md

 ]
 ```

 No sight of that `total` property.
-It turns out, `extractMeta()` gets called after `normalizeArrayResponse()`, so `payload` in `extractMeta` isn't the original payload; it is the normalized one.
+It turns out, `extractMeta()` gets called after `normalizeQueryResponse()`, so `payload` in `extractMeta` isn't the original payload; it is the normalized one.
 If we think about it, the expected format of `DS.JSONSerializer` for a collection of resources doesn't even allow for a `meta` object, as the expected response is an array of objects, so why is this method even present on this class?
 Good question!
 If you know the answer, please let me know in the comments 😃.

 So how can we make this work?
 Instead of extending `DS.JSONSerializer`, we can extend the `DS.RESTSerializer`: